blmayer/brain/README.md

 ### Pipeline

-The system follows an ontology-driven flow:
+The system follows an **ontology-guided** flow.
+Matching seeds initial concepts from the input; the KB's own relations, interfaces, and structure then guide expansion, satisfaction, and emission:

 ```mermaid
 flowchart TD